daizutabi/hydraflow/docs/part3-advanced/job-configuration.md

       # Uses job-level add
       - each: model=small,medium

-      # Completely overrides job-level add
+      # Merges with job-level add (set-level takes precedence for the same keys)
       - each: model=large,xlarge
         add: hydra/launcher=submitit hydra.launcher.submitit.cpus_per_task=8
 ```

-When a set has its own `add` parameter, it completely overrides the job-level
+When a set has its own `add` parameter, it is merged with the job-level `add` parameter.
-`add` parameter.
-The job-level `add` is entirely ignored, not merged or partially replaced.

-This behavior is important to remember when organizing your parameter sets and ensuring
-the correct configuration options are applied to each set.
+If the same parameter key exists in both the job-level and set-level `add`, the set-level value takes precedence.

+For example, with the configuration above:
+- The first set uses: `hydra/launcher=joblib hydra.launcher.n_jobs=2`
+- The second set uses: `hydra/launcher=submitit hydra.launcher.n_jobs=2 hydra.launcher.submitit.cpus_per_task=8`

+Notice how `hydra/launcher` is overridden by the set-level value, while `hydra.launcher.n_jobs` from the job-level is retained.

+This behavior allows you to:
+1. Define common parameters at the job level
+2. Override or add specific parameters at the set level
+3. Keep all non-conflicting parameters from both levels

+This merging behavior makes it easy to maintain common configuration options while customizing specific aspects for different parameter sets.

 ## Extended Sweep Syntax